djessich/cookbook-pyload/README.md

 Regarding your OS, you may need additional recipes or cookbooks for this cookbook's recipes to converge on the node.
 In particular, the following things should be considered.

-On Debian/Ubuntu, use the [apt](https://github.com/chef-cookbooks/apt) cookbook to ensure the package cache is updated so Chef can install packages, or consider putting apt-get in your bootstrap process or knife bootstrap template.
-Otherwise this cookbook won't install latest versions of Pyload dependencies, to be installed by apt.
+* On Debian/Ubuntu, use the [apt](https://github.com/chef-cookbooks/apt) cookbook to ensure the package cache is updated so Chef can install packages, or consider putting apt-get in your bootstrap process or knife bootstrap template.
+Otherwise this cookbook won't install latest versions of Pyload dependencies using sysem package manager (apt).

-On RHEL and derivatives, some 3rd party repositories are necessary to be installed and enabaled in yum to install required dependencies for Pyload.
+* On Red Hat Enterprise Linux (RHEL) and derivatives, some 3rd party repositories may be necessary to be installed and enabaled in yum to install required packages/dependencies for Pyload used in certain recipes of this cookbook.
 The [yum](https://github.com/chef-cookbooks/yum) and [yum-epel](https://github.com/chef-cookbooks/yum-epel) cookbooks are therefore suggested to be in your `run_list`.

 ## Attributes

 The attributes used by this cookbook are in the `node['pyload']` namespace which is broken up into different groups.

-### General settings
+### General Settings

+The `node['pyload']` global namespace defines general settings for this cookbook.

 * `node['pyload']['install_dir']` - Specifies the location for Pyload package itself.
 By default, this is set to */usr/share/pyload*.
 * `node['pyload']['config_dir']` - Specifies the location for Pyload configuration folders and files.
 By default, this is set to */home/&lt;user&gt;/.pyload* (interpolates to */home/pyload/.pyload* if defaults are used).